HPAI-BSC/TuRTLe/README.md

 # Latest News 🔥

+- **[2025-06-12]** We add support for multi-node inference with Ray and the configurations for bigger models.
 - **[2025-05-19]** The project’s source code is now publicly released.
 We’d love to hear your feedback, so give it a try!
 - **[2025-03-31]** Our paper *"TuRTLe: A Unified Evaluation of LLMs for RTL Generation"* is now available on [ArXiv](https://arxiv.org/abs/2504.01986)!
 - **[2025-03-20]** The leaderboard is now live!
 Check it out on our [Huggingface Space](https://huggingface.co/spaces/HPAI-BSC/TuRTLe-Leaderboard).